 Harford County Dentistry, a Bel Air, MD restorative dentistry office, offers a range of dentistry treatments to treat any stage of a tooth cavity.
 Dental fillings are often used to treat teeth with early stages of tooth decay.
 Dr. Umo only uses tooth-colored, cosmetic dental fillings.

 These white dental fillings blend seamlessly with your smile and are durable, attractive, and highly compatible.
 For teeth with larger cavities, he may recommend a type of porcelain restoration such as an inlay, onlay, or dental crown.
-If you have a sever toothache, you may require a root canal, which will remove the diseased tissue inside the tooth.
+If you have a severe toothache, you may require a root canal, which will remove the diseased tissue inside the tooth.

 It is important to visit our dentist office at least twice a year so that Dr. Umo can screen for cavities.
 When detected in the early stages, treatment is more conservative.
 Without treatment, cavities will get larger and affect deeper layers of the tooth.
 Once this happens, you may need a more invasive treatment, including a root canal or even an extraction.